7 Facts from our GenoPalate Review

 - Food sensitivities to lactose (lactose intolerant), gluten, alcohol, and caffeine.

-You can access a sample report from their website.
+You can access a sample report from its website.
 The nutrient list includes things like saturated fat, carbohydrates, protein, and calcium.
 The report then divides your recommended foods into 16 categories including fruits, vegetables, meats, seafood, and cheeses.

 The report recommends 85+ foods based on your DNA test, generating a genetic line of health food for you.
 Here’s a breakdown of the sample report:

 - A crash course in genetics.
 The report begins by describing what genes GenoPalate analyzes and how those genes are related to processing food.

-- Your Genes + Nutritional Science = Your Foods This part of the report focuses on your genes.
-The report shows genes analyzed, the percentage of the population with your genotype, and recommended intakes of nutrients.
+- Your Genes + Nutritional Science = Your Foods.
+This part of the report focuses on your genes.
+It shows genes analyzed, the percentage of the population with your genotype, and recommended intakes of nutrients.

-- Your Genes + Nutritional Science = Your Foods The third part of the report provides information as to why they recommend certain foods over others.
+- Your Genes + Nutritional Science = Your Foods.
+The third part of the report explains why it recommends certain foods over others.
 GenoPalate uses all of the nutritional information collected to recommend each food.

-- Your Genes + Nutritional Science = Your Foods The final part of the report provides a list of which foods to eat, divided into 16 categories.
+- Your Genes + Nutritional Science = Your Foods.
+The final part of the report lists which foods to eat, divided into 16 categories.
 The recommendations are based on the analysis of hundreds of foods.
 GenoPalate matches you with the food that best fits your genetic profile.

 Review of GenoPalate diet recommendations

-In this section, we review GenoPalate diet recommendations.
-This company analyzes genes that are known to impact your nutrition.
-They make diet recommendations based on research that found associations between genetic makeup and recommended foods.
-This section is intended to help customers make healthy decisions when shopping in grocery stores.
+The company analyzes genes known to impact your nutrition.
+It makes diet recommendations based on research that found associations between genetic makeup and recommended foods.
+This section is intended to help customers make educated decisions when shopping.

-For example, in the sample report, raspberries were recommended over nectarines in the fruit category.
-The genetic profile in the sample report suggested the need for high fiber and high folate intake.
+For example, your report might recommend raspberries over nectarines in the fruit category.
+The genetic profile may also highlight the need for high fiber and high folate intake.

 Raspberries are high in fiber and provide a medium amount of folate.
 On the other hand, nectarines only provide a medium amount of fiber and a low level of folate.
-Thus, raspberries were recommended.
+Thus, raspberries would be recommended.